dameikle/okapi-maven-plugin/README.md

 mvn clean package
 ```

-The plugin is released used GitHub Packages (see _Usage_ below for more details), however to install a local copy from
+The plugin is released via the Sonatype OSSRH (see _Usage_ below for more details), however to install a local copy from
 this repo, you can run:
 ```bash
 mvn clean install